angkoonhwee/Punkt-Milestone3/README.md

-==[Non-technical] The many icons on the NavBar were confusing, no idea what the different symbols meant.==
+[Non-technical] The many icons on the NavBar were confusing, no idea what the different symbols meant.

 - Response: